 Designing the best room for your child

-Are you contemplating the best ways to design a room for an autistic child?
+Are you contemplating the best ways to design a room for your child under the spectrum?
 Then you have arrived at the right place.
 Since they have challenges with social skills, non-verbal communication, and have repetitive behaviors, treating children with autism with love and care is paramount.

-The most common challenges children with autism experience are their hyper-sensitivity and hypo-sensitivity to their sensory stimuli.
+The most common challenges children under the spectrum experience are their hyper-sensitivity and hypo-sensitivity to their sensory stimuli.
 But what are hyper and hypo sensitivities, and is there a difference between them?

 Difference between Hyper-sensitivity and Hypo-sensitivity